mirage335/wirewrap_huge/README.md

 Copyright (C) 2020- mirage335
 See the end of the file for license conditions.
-See license.txt for projectName license conditions.
+See license.txt for wirewrap_huge license conditions.

 Wirewrap tool, 3D printer friendly and configurable to support large posts and wire diameters.